-An agreement which is enforceable by law at a option of one or more of the parties thereto, but not at the option of the others, is voidable contract.
+An agreement which is enforceable by law at an option of one or more of the parties thereto, but not at the option of the others, is a voidable contract.
 In short, a voidable contract is one which is enforceable by law at the option of one of the parties.
-Until it is avoided or cancelled by one of the parties, it is a validcontract.
+Until it is avoided or cancelled by one of the parties, it is a valid contract.

 Example: A promises to sell his car to B for Rs.1, 00,000.
 But his consent has obtained by use of force.
-Now the contract is voidable at the option of A. he may cancel it or acceptsit.
+Now the contract is voidable at the option of A. he may cancel it or accepts it.